Avi Kaplan: Solo projects and Floating on a Dream (2017–present)

 On April 29, 2017, Kaplan released his first solo song, "Fields and Pier", under the name Avriel & the Sequoias.
 His debut EP Sage and Stone was released on June 9.

 On May 12, 2017, Kaplan announced that he would be leaving Pentatonix following their scheduled tour.
 In a video announcing his departure, he stated that although he loved being in the group, it was difficult for him to keep up with the group's demanding schedule, which required him to spend less time with his family.
-His final show with Pentatonix was held at the Champlain Valley Fair in Essex Junction, Vermont on September 3.
+His final show with Pentatonix was held at the Champlain Valley Fair in Essex Junction, Vermont, on September 3.

 Kaplan announced his first solo tour in October 2019.
 He announced his second EP I'll Get By on November 5.
 The project, originally scheduled to be released on January 24, 2020, alongside an accompanying tour, was postponed and later released on February 28 due to Kaplan signing to Fantasy Records.

 On February 15, 2022, Kaplan formally announced his debut solo studio album Floating on a Dream, which was released on May 20.
 The album was produced by country musician Shooter Jennings.
 Kaplan released the album's lead single "First Place I Go" on November 12, 2021.
 Its second single, "All Is Well" featuring singer Joy Williams, was released alongside the album's announcement on February 15, 2022.
 The full album Floating on a Dream was released on May 20, 2022.

 Kaplan and Shooter Jennings recorded the 4 episode commentary series Behind The Dream to accompany live recordings of "I'm Only Getting Started", "All Is Well", "I Can't Lie", and "When I'm A Fool" from the album Floating on a Dream at Sunset Sound Recorders.

+During his 2025 tour for the release of his EP "Move Our Souls", Kaplan formed a backing chorus from local Portland, Oregon singers that he named the "Oregon Forest Choir".
+The group performed at Revolution Hall on April 18, 2025.